hantsy/jakartaee9-starter-boilerplate/docs/deploy-cargo.md

 * Download and install [Apache Maven](http://maven.apache.org/) .
 * Get to know the basic of [Cargo maven plugin](https://codehaus-cargo.github.io/).

- >In this post we still use the Cargo `glassfish5x` container to perform the deployment.
-Cargo will include a new `glassfish6x` container in 1.8.3 for Glassfish v6.

 ## Deploying the applications

 Clone the [Jakarta EE9 starter boilerplate](https://github.com/hantsy/jakartaee9-starter-boilerplate) repository into your local disk.